 - Have a minimum of 12 months’ post registration nursing experience including a minimum of 6 months perioperative instrument/circulating nursing experience.

-- Have positive appraisal from current employer
+- Have support and positive appraisal from your current employer

 Desirable criteria for the Clinical course include that registered nurses should:

 - have a minimum of 12 months post registration medical/surgical nursing experience in the chosen specialty by the course commencement date

 - be concurrently enrolled in tertiary clinical nursing studies or Clinical Practice Nursing Units.

 Note: As positions are limited nurses are required to seek full time employment at SVHS prior to applying for the course.
 Employment is offered on a full time basis and rotating rosters apply.
 Employment conditions are in accordance with the NSW Nurses (State) Award.